1Now Naomi had a relative of her husband, a man of noble character of the family of Elimelech, and his name was Boaz.

 16And pull out, yes, pull out some for her from the bundles and leave it for her to glean, and do not rebuke her.”

-17So she gleaned in the field until evening and she beat out what she had gleaned, and it was about an ephah of barley.
+17So she gleaned in the field until evening, then she beat out what she had gleaned, and it was about an ephah of barley.

 22And Naomi said to Ruth her daughter-in-law, “It is good, my daughter, that you go out with his young women so that others will not harm you in another field.”

-23So she stayed close to Boaz’s young women to glean until the end of barley harvest and of wheat harvest, and she lived with her mother-in-law.
+23So she stayed close to Boaz’s young women in order to glean until the end of barley harvest and of wheat harvest, and she lived with her mother-in-law.